bertreb/pimatic-smartmeter3/README.md

 Reading "Smartmeter" energy (electricity and gas) usage through P1 port.
 This plugin is a based on the smartmeter versions of saberone and rick00001.
-This plugin supports serialport version 6 and gives the possibility to change the regex formulas for the energy values in the device config.
+This plugin supports serialport version 6 (node v4 and v8) and gives the possibility to change the regex formulas for the energy values in the device config.

 Installation
 ------------